PaulStoffregen/Arduino_Dev_List_Topics/README.md

 ### Compiler warnings

 Arduino's position on compiler warnings has chanced somewhat over the years.
-Historically, all warnings were surpressed.
+Historically, all warnings were suppressed.
 Modern Arduino has options to enable warnings in File > Preferences.
 The default is still no warnings.